ripienaar/free-for-dev/README.md

   * [Zulip](https://zulip.com/) — Real-time chat with unique email-like threading model.
 Free plan includes 10,000 messages of search history and File storage up to 5 GB. also it provides self-hostable open-source version.
   * [Automate.io](https://automate.io) - Simple and complex automation workflow tool with over 200+ app integrations.
 300 monthly actions and 5 bots are free
   * [robocorp.com](https://robocorp.com) - Open-source stack for powering Automation Ops.
 Try out Cloud features and implement simple automations for free.
 Robot work 240 min/month, 10 Assistant runs, Storage of 100 MB.
+  * [Fleep.io](https://fleep.io/) — Fleep an alternative to Slack.
+It has a free plan for small teams with full message history, unlimited 1:1 conversations, 1 group conversation and 1 GB file storage.
+  * [Chanty.com](https://chanty.com/) — Chanty is another alternative to Slack.
+It has a free forever plan for small teams (up to 10) with unlimited public and private conversations, searchable history, unlimited 1:1 audio calls, unlimited voice messages, 10 integrations and 20 GB storage per team.

 **[⬆ back to top](#table-of-contents)**